lucasjinreal/tensorflow_poems/README.md

 #### 2018-8-16

 We are now officially announced a new project started: **StrangeAI School** - A artificial intelligence learning school and advanced algorithm exchange platform!
 What we believed in is: AI should made to change people's life, rather than controlled by Gaint Companies.
-Here you can get some previews about our projects: ai.loliloli.pro
+Here you can get some previews about our projects: http://ai.loliloli.pro (strangeai.pro availiable soon)

 #### 2018-3-12